01.We have just lost a big contract and need to cut our costs, what can we do?

 06.The new employee who started with us two months ago is not working out, do we have to give them any notice?

-In theory, the dismissal should be straightforward given that it is correctly informed in writing.
-However, it is always important to consider why the relationship is not ‘working out’.
+Further, the dismissal should be straightforward, but it is always important to consider why the relationship is not ‘working out’.
 If it appears the new employee is being dismissed for a protected characteristic of the Equality Act, i.e. a discriminatory reason, then our advice and support will be very different.
 It is important to explore the reasons for letting employees go so early in their employment as claims for discrimination can be made by anyone.
 The potential costs and award are uncapped.

 07.An employee, who has been with us for some years, has failed to attend work in the last two weeks.
 They have not contacted us, we can’t get hold of them and we have heard they have another job.
 Can we assume they have resigned?